crate/services-docs/docs/tutorials/cluster-deployment/croud.rst

 Scale cluster
 =============

-After deploying, the next thing that you might want to do is scale your cluster.
-This allows you to either add more nodes or more storage to your cluster.
+Clusters can be scaled at any time, this allows you to add more nodes or more storage to your cluster.

 Scaling